ixiao1005/V-CL/README.md

 This repository provides the code used to extract video-based behavioral features with MediaPipe and evaluate machine-learning baselines for cognitive load classification.

-The complete methodological details are described in the accompanying manuscript.

 ## Computational Environment